New Chapters Breakfast

 Welcome

-Rabbi Roly Matalon, B’nai Jeshurun
+Rabbi Roly Matalon and Rabbi Felicia Sol, B’nai Jeshurun

 Opening